Elaine Sterling Institute Massage Academy

-Our Massage Therapy program available in Atlanta, GA is recognized nationally and internationally for our school, training, spa and therapeutic excellence.
+Our Massage Therapy program and school available in Atlanta, Georgia is recognized nationally and internationally for our school, training, spa and therapeutic excellence.
 Become a licensed massage therapist in Georgia and work in a high demand field of spa, chiropractic, clinical and alternative wellness therapies.
 To give you a competitive edge in the world of massage, we also offer a post graduate ITEC certification course that covers holistic massage and other advances modalities.

 Learn from internationally specialized educators in sports massage and thai massage.
 Our massage therapy curriculum covers a vast array of subjects such as Therapeutic Massage, Chair Massage, Aromatherapy, Body Treatments, Deep Tissue Massage, Hydrotherapy, Athletic Sports Massage, Alternative Medicine Massage, Clinical Massage, Reflexology, Prenatal, Shiatsu, Neuromuscular Therapies and much more.